- Gender and Relationships

 speak to a particular activist

-The Professor told the student that she was being accused of 'turning three girls into lesbians.'
+The Professor told the Activist that she was accused of 'turning three girls into lesbians.'

 The activist who 'knew everyone' asked, in strictest confidence, the names of the girls.